youngboy/engine-docs/source/index.md

 The side-loader package includes a pre-built copy of the Engine proxy binary.
 It spawns an Engine process side-by-side with the your GraphQL server's process and incoming GraphQL operations get routed through the proxy and then into your server.

 If you are already using [Apollo Optics](https://www.apollodata.com/optics/), the side-loader does not have to replace the [Optics agent](https://github.com/apollographql/optics-agent-js) (which is a tracing agent).
-You can run the Engine proxy and an Apollo Tracing agent in conjunction with the Optics agent, which uses a slightly different data format to report trace information.
+You can run the Engine proxy and an Apollo Tracing package in conjunction with the Optics agent, which uses a slightly different data format to report trace information.

 _Choose this configuration in environments where you don't want to orchestrate and manage the proxy process separate from your GraphQL server._

-### Standalone Docker Container
+### [Option 2] Standalone Docker Container

 **Available for:** All servers (Node, Java, Scala, Ruby, and Elixir)